BostonGlobe/sports-charts/README.md

 `gulp prod --chart chart-name`

 #### All charts
-If you make changes to something in base (chart-base.css or index.html) you must redeploy all charts:
+If you make changes to something in **src/base** you must redeploy all charts:

 `npm run deploy` (TBD)